-5) Streamside Buffer Ordinance
+4) Streamside Buffer Ordinance

 For those areas that are not on steep slopes and wooded ravines, it is still important to buffer the stream system from development.
-By requiring a vegetative buffer to the stream, stormwater will have a greater capability to infiltrate and contaminants from the non-point source polluters can be filtered before the rainwater hits the stream.
-Furthermore, the hydraulic characteristics of the stream/channel will be maintained, thus protecting the stream/channel from erosion and maintaining flood levels.
-A sample Draft Buffer Ordinance by the City of Peoria is included in this document as Appendix A.
+By requiring a streamside vegetative buffer, stormwater will have a greater capability to infiltrate and can be filtered before the rainwater hits the stream.
+Furthermore, the hydraulic characteristics of the stream/channel will be maintained, thus protecting the stream/channel from erosion while maintaining flood levels.
+A sample Draft Buffer Ordinance (currently being considered by the City of Peoria) is included in this document as Appendix A.